GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 The main difference between React and  Next.js is where the render happens

-    - in React the render happen in browser
+    - in React the render happens on browser
-    - in Next Js the render happen in Server
+    - in Next Js the render happens on Server

 # React Rendering Vs Next.js Rendering